 When the devastated area is occupied by livestock, the harm to the environment is even more severe than that incurred by deforestation for other purposes.
 This is because the digestive process of ruminants, such as cattle, buffalo, goats and sheep, and the management of their waste, produce methane, another gas that contributes to the greenhouse effect.
 One ton of methane is equivalent to 21 tons of CO2.

-The encroachment of agriculture, a major engine of the Brazilian economy, on the Amazon Rainforest and Cerrado, has imperilled the fulfillment of goals Brazil has adopted, along with the international community, to fight global warming (the goals laid out in the United Nations’ 2030 Agenda for Sustainable Development).
+The encroachment of agriculture, a major engine of the Brazilian economy, on the Amazon Rainforest and Cerrado, has imperilled the fulfillment of goals Brazil has adopted, along with the international community, to fight global warming (those laid out in the United Nations’ 2030 Agenda for Sustainable Development).
 More than half of Brazil’s total contribution to the greenhouse effect is linked to deforestation, according to the latest report from the Observatório do Clima (Climate Observatory), a coalition of 42 NGOs working on the issue.

 In 2015, the Brazilian government committed itself to the Paris Agreement, a treaty approved by 195 countries, agreeing to emit no more than 2.068 billion tons of ‘carbon dioxide equivalent’ by 2020.
 The term ‘CO2 equivalent’ is used by experts to designate gases that cause the greenhouse effect.